Do YOU Have a Hat?

 Since the book was written for the younger elementary student, I geared the art lesson for 1st grade.
 I created hat templates for the children to trace and decorate (sombrero, sunhat, cowboy hat, top hat, winter hat, etc).
 After tracing the hat onto a sheet of paper, the children then had a good starting point to draw the rest of their body.
 This turned out to be a perfect combination of literature, craft (hat decorating) and art (drawing and watercolor resist).

 After doing this lesson a few times, I realized that instead of using all the hat templates in one lesson, you can break the lesson down into seasons (winter hat art project, Fiesta, Summer Fun ,etc.) In a way, it makes it easier to help the students.
-This lesson is featured in my PDF Art Booklet, Art and Literature.
-It includes step-by-step tutorials, handouts and templates.
+This lesson is featured in The Members Club!

 Here is a sampling of my first grade student’s work….